Symptoms & Causes of Ankle Sprains

 Diagnosis

-Your healthcare provider will assess your sprained ankle through a physical examination of your foot and ankle to assess your range of motion and identify the affected ligaments.
+Your orthopedic surgeon will assess your sprained ankle through a physical examination of your foot and ankle to assess your range of motion and identify the affected ligaments.
 This examination is usually followed by an imaging test, such as an X-ray, MRI, CT- Scan, Ultrasound.

-You may manage mild sprains at home with the following recommended treatments:
+You may manage mild sprains at home with the following recommended sprained ankle treatment options:

 Applying ice to the injured area promptly can also help reduce swelling.
 On the first day, apply ice every 20 to 30 minutes, three to four times a day.
 After that, apply ice every three to four hours for the next two days.

 Surgery for ankle sprains is uncommon.
 It may be considered in cases of severe ligament damage resulting in instability or when nonsurgical treatments fail to improve the condition.
-Surgical options include:
+Surgical sprained ankle treatment options include:

-• Reconstruction: In reconstruction surgery, the surgeon repairs the torn ligament using stitches.
+- Reconstruction: In reconstruction surgery, surgeon Dr Preetesh Choudhary repairs the torn ligament using stitches.
 They may also utilize other ligaments or tendons from around the foot or ankle to repair the damaged ligaments.